Jeremy Lincoln

-Jeremy Arlo Lincoln (born April 7, 1969) is an American football cornerback who played eight seasons in the NFL.
+Jeremy Arlo Lincoln (born April 7, 1969) is an American football cornerback who played eight seasons in the National Football League (NFL).
+He was drafted by the Chicago Bears in the third round of the 1992 NFL Draft with the 80th overall pick.

 Lincoln played football and ran track at DeVilbiss High School (Toledo, Ohio), where he was part of the 1987 Ohio High School state championship track team before attending the University of Tennessee.
 He is most famous for the blocked field goal attempt in the last seconds of the Vols' "Miracle in South Bend" victory against Notre Dame where he blocked the field goal with his butt.